About the Journal

 - Security-informed and safety-informed decision making and design

-- Privacy issues and concerns linked to safety and security
+- Privacy issues and concerns linked to security and safety

 - Optimization of security and safety risk management strategies